DragonSenses/visionize/architectural-decision-log.md

 ## Improve user experience in CardForm

+Recap: the `CardForm` component provides a form for creating new cards within a list.
+It includes functionality for handling user input, such as pressing the 'Escape' key to exit editing mode, and submitting the form when the 'Enter' key is pressed (unless the 'Shift' key is also held down).

 feat: Enhance UX with Escape key & outside click handling

 feat: Add 'Escape' key functionality to exit edit mode